yffenim/disboard_search_backend/README.md

 ---

 ### API Endpoints

+`GET` to `http://localhost:3333/add` for an array of all tags.

-POST to `http://localhost:3333/add` and in your body, pleae include up to 5 inclusion and exclusion tags:
+`POST` to `http://localhost:3333/add` and in your body, pleae include up to 5 inclusion and exclusion tags:

 ```lang-js
 	body: JSON.stringify({